![]() deutsches Glossar |

 North American term for a pair of points.

-In North American railroad operation and signaling turnouts are usually referred to as switches.
+In North American railway operations and signalling turnouts are usually referred to as switches.

 SWITCH DIAMOND